 Located in Ireland's Ancient East, Kilkenny mixes nightlife, great food and culture to perfection.
-This city will wow you with medieval showpieces by day, and keep you entertained in traditional pubs, such as Cleere's and Tynan's Bridge House, by night.
+This city will wow you with medieval showpieces by day, and keep you entertained in traditional pubs by night.
 Walk the Medieval Mile and be catapulted back centuries amid Tudor inns, merchant townhouses, hidden alleys and historic big hitters such as Kilkenny Castle and St Canice's Cathedral.
-A Medieval Mile pass can be purchased online at visitkilkenny.ie and includes admission to many sights and attractions.
-The city also boasts a wealth of great craft shops, design studios and the Smithwick's Experience Kilkenny.
-Not to mention the excellent Michelin-starred Campagne restaurant.
+The city also boasts great craft shops, design studios and the Smithwick's Experience Kilkenny.